 The important question is: how many messages can you send per day on LinkedIn?
 There is no set limit on how many messages you can send daily, but LinkedIn has a few red flags you need to be aware of.

 If 100 messages are sent to 100 different people, LinkedIn will detect this as suspicious activity and flag your account.
 Or, if you keep messaging different people in a short time, your account will come under the radar of LinkedIn’s surveillance team.

 The type of LinkedIn automation tool you use also plays a significant part in the safety of your LinkedIn account.
 It’s a smart move to use tools like Dripify, known for robust safety protocols and efficient performance.

 How to Send Mass Messages on LinkedIn?

 So, how do you automate messages on LinkedIn?
-There are two ways through which you can send automated mass messages on Linkedin.
-One involves the usage of automation tools and one without using any tool.
-However, as explained above, automation tools do a lot more than simply send mass messages.
+You can send automated mass messages on LinkedIn in two ways.
+One involves the usage of automation tools, and one without using any tool.
+However, as explained above, automation tools do much more than simply send mass messages.

 Without Using Automation Tools

-Word of warning: the overuse of this option can lead to your account being marked as spam, so be careful when using this option.
+Word of warning.
+Overusing this option can lead to your account being marked as spam, so be careful when using this option.

 The process is quite straightforward: